This is an online fiddle lesson for the country tune "Tennessee Waltz."

 BluegrassDaddy.com is your best source for Bluegrass, Old Time, Celtic, Gospel, and Country fiddle lessons!

 Genre: Country, Bluegrass

-Skill Level: Beginner, Intermediate
+Skill Level: Intermediate, Advanced

-Key of G and D
+Key of G, D, and A

 You may download and use any of the MP3s and tablature for your personal use.
 However, please do not make them available online or otherwise distribute them.